Accreditation.org provides links and descriptions of books directly related to engineering and computing program accreditation.

 This book treats quality assurance and improvement in teaching and research in the higher education systems in Europe.
 An in-depth analysis of accreditation and evaluation for each of twenty countries is presented.
 The editors also provide a synopsis of the major trends in quality assurance across Europe and compare and contrast the various ways that accreditation has evolved and is now becoming a steering mechanism for higher education in the European Union.

 This book describes a participatory approach to accreditation used at CSU, Fresno.
 This an in-depth description of how a focused accreditation process works, going beyond minimum expectations and providing measurable improvements in student learning.
+Adopting an outcomes-based approach closely linked to strategic planning, the faculty, administrators, and students all collaborated in setting goals and priorities, selecting them in accord with themes that would reflect "the nature and direction of the university and its major challenges."
+The outcome is a set of well-documented and practical strategies and guidelines for setting up and conducting an effective accreditation process.

 Standards, Conformity Assessment, and Accreditation for Engineers discusses conformity assessment and accreditation as defined in a new set of standards by the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC).